jaypathak193/dev-com-test/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: bug, documentation, duplicate, enhancement, good first issue
-assignees: ''
+assignees: jayp193

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Ex.I often run into [...] when [...] happens.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.